HuiLin0220/huilin0220.github.io/_news/announcement_1.md

 related_posts: false
 ---

-We were ranked 5th among 324 participants in the Justified Referral in AI Glaucoma Screening (JustRaIGS) challenge at the 21st IEEE International Symposium on Biomedical Imaging (ISBI)
+We were ranked 5th among all 324 participants in the Justified Referral in AI Glaucoma Screening (JustRaIGS) challenge at the 21st IEEE International Symposium on Biomedical Imaging (ISBI)!